sarahfwood/GA-Project3-The-Vault/README.md

 2. Fix bug for logging out
 3. Menu - change onClick to hover on rmobile view
 4. Create user dashboard
+5. Rating feature does not record and save
+6. Messaging exchange feature for users under 'Clothing' section